swaptacular/swpt_accounts/protocol.rst

-* MUST guarantee that if a transfer is successfully prepared, the probability for successful commit of the secured amount is very high. [#demurrage]_ Notably, the secured amount MUST be locked, so that until the prepared transfer is finalized, the amount is not available for other transfers.
+* MUST guarantee that if a transfer is successfully prepared, the probability for successful commit of the secured amount is very high. [#demurrage]_ \ [#creditor-trick]_ Notably, the secured amount MUST be locked, so that until the prepared transfer is finalized, the amount is not available for other transfers.

 * If the requested transfer has been successfully prepared, MUST send a `PreparedTransfer`_ message, and MUST create a new prepared